 As many as 113 members of United National Party (UNP) are in the process of signing an impeachment motion against President Maithripala Sirisena, which is expected to be submitted to the Speaker of Sri Lankan Parliament by Sunday evening.

 As per the process, the UNP would need two-third of the majority which would be 160 votes to remove the President from office.

-In addition, the lawyers of the now-ousted Prime Minister Ranil Wickremesinghe are also exploring the possibility of moving Supreme Court of Sri Lanka, sources in UNP told ANI over call from colombo.
+In addition, the lawyers of the now-ousted Prime Minister Ranil Wickremesinghe are also exploring the possibility of moving Supreme Court of Sri Lanka, sources in UNP told ANI.

 "We had planned to move a Vote of Confidence in the Parliament of Monday.
 But the President has prorogued the Parliament.
 The suspension of Parliament shows that the Sri Lanka Freedom Party (SLFP) lacks numbers," a UNP leader said.